The Caucasus

 In the Kyiv metro stations named after the Heroes of Dnipro the Soviet Era name with Russian transliteration using the letter ‘E’ was replaced with the Ukrainian spelling using the letter ‘I.’

 Kamianske, Ukraine, 2016.
-Upstream on the Dnipro River, Dniproderzhynsk, named after Felix Dzerzhinsky, the founder of the Cheka, the ferocious Bolshevik secret police, was changed to Kamenskie.
+Upstream on the Dnipro River, Dniproderzhynsk, named after Felix Dzerzhinsky, the founder of the Cheka, the ferocious Bolshevik secret police, was changed to Kamianske.
 The Communist myth portrayed Dzerzhinsky as the man responsible for saving the Dnipro Metallurgical Plant, the area’s main employer, when in fact the story, like many others, was fabricated for the purposes of Soviet propaganda by local apparatchiks eager to please Moscow.
 In 2016 the city was littered with toppled statues of Dzerzhinsky and Lenin, whose remains were scattered in the museum’s yard.

 Kyiv, Ukraine, 26 April, 2022.
 Amid the Russian invasion of Ukraine, Kyiv’s City Hall ordered the removal of Soviet-era sculptures of Russian and Ukrainian workers which formed part of a memorial known as The People’s Friendship Arch, dedicated to Ukrainian-Russian unity.
 After the head of a Russian worker broke off, a Ukrainian soldier stepped on it while his friend took a photo.